Sciatica is an irritation of the sciatic nerve which can cause leg pain, numbness, and tingling. It can hurt to sit, stand, or walk.

 Pain can be very intense or dull and aching.
 It may come and go, sometimes with weeks or months in between the pain cycles.

-How can lower back massage help with this disorder?
+How can lower back massage help?

 Lower back massage therapy benefits pain and helps to relax muscles by working trigger points that refer pain to the low back area, release the restrictions.